-Primary energy production of Japan fell gradually from 4.22 quadrillion btu in 1995 to 0.22 quadrillion btu in 2014.The description is composed by Yodatai, our digital data assistant.
+Primary energy production of Australia increased from 7.86 quadrillion btu in 1995 to 14.41 quadrillion btu in 2014 growing at an average annual rate of 3.27 %.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 The Energy Information Administration includes the following in U.S. Primary Energy Production: coal production, waste coal supplied, and coal refuse recovery; crude oil and lease condensate production; natural gas plant liquids production; dry natural gas excluding supplemental gaseous fuels production; nuclear electricity net generation (converted to Btu using the nuclear plants heat rate); conventional hydroelectricity net generation (converted to Btu using the fossil-fueled plants heat rate); geothermal electricity net generation (converted to Btu using the geothermal plants heat rate), and geothermal heat pump energy and geothermal direct use energy; solar thermal and photovoltaic electricity net generation (converted to Btu using the fossil-fueled plants heat rate), and solar thermal direct use energy; wind electricity net generation (converted to Btu using the fossil-fueled plants heat rate); wood and wood-derived fuels consumption; biomass waste consumption; and biofuels feedstock.

 It's a one pager PDF full of live links to energy-related data, statistics, and dashboards from leading industry sources.
 It will be a useful resource for any analyst, business executive, or researcher with an interest in the oil & gas industry, energy companies, biofuels and much more.